KavyaDalmia/Cyber_security_phishingURL_detector/README.md

 <h2>PhishDetect: Phishing URL Detection with Machine Learning</h2>

-PhishDetect is an open-source cybersecurity project aimed at detecting phishing URLs using cutting-edge machine learning techniques.
+PhishDetect is an open-source cybersecurity project aimed at detecting phishing URLs using machine learning techniques.
 Phishing attacks continue to pose a significant threat to individuals and organizations worldwide, making it crucial to have effective tools for identifying and mitigating these risks.
 PhishDetect provides a robust solution by leveraging machine learning algorithms to accurately differentiate between malicious and legitimate URLs.

 <h2>Features</h2>